Reviews

 • GDPR and PIPEDA compliant

-• Unlimited file size support
+• Unlimited file-size support

-• Microsoft Office 365 integration
+• Microsoft Office integration

 • Secure team sharing with custom permissions

-Pros: Best zero-knowledge option for small teams · Clean, intuitive interface · Honest transparent pricing
+Pros: Best zero-knowledge option for small teams · Clean, intuitive interface · Honest, transparent pricing

 Best for: Teams and businesses that need zero-knowledge encrypted storage with collaboration features.

-10. Dropbox — Best for Teams & Integrations
+10. Dropbox — best for teams & integrations

-Free plan: 2GB (very limited) | Paid from: $9.99/month (2TB) | Platforms: Windows, Mac, iOS, Android, Linux, Web
+Free plan: 2GB (3 devices) | Paid from: ~$11.99/month (2TB Plus) | Platforms: Windows, Mac, iOS, Android, Linux, Web

 What it's great at:

-• Connects with 750+ third-party apps
+• Connects with hundreds of third-party apps

 • Fastest, most reliable desktop sync engine tested